elasticpath/react-pwa-reference-storefront/index.md

 ---

 The REACT PWA Reference Storefront is a flexible e-commerce website backed by Elastic Path’s Cortex API.
-It is comprised of the latest technologies, is designed for extensibility.
+It is comprised of the latest technologies, and is designed for extensibility.

 E-commerce functionality (cart, authentication, profile, search, etc.) is separated from the website’s presentation, allowing front-end developers to work on the CSS without having to touch the JavaScript, while JavaScript developers can develop functionality without having to touch the front end.
-Each customization layer is separated from the core code, so neither developer has to touch the Storefront’s engine.
+Each customization layer is separated from the core code into it's own layer, so neither developer has to touch the Storefront’s utility engine.
+<br/><br/>

 What is the Cortex API?
 -------------------
 Cortex API is Elastic Path's powerful [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) e-commerce API.
-The API can surface up data from any e-commerce backend system in a RESTful manner.
+The API can surface up data from Elastic Path's backend system in a RESTful manner.

 To learn more about Cortex API, see our [Developer Portal](http://touchpoint-developers.elasticpath.com/).

 ![Cortex]({{ site.baseurl }}/documentation/img/cortex-page-diagram.png)
+<br/><br/>

 REACT Reference Storefront Features
 ---------------------
 ![Feature Guide]({{ site.baseurl }}/documentation/img/featureSupport.png)
+<br/><br/>

 About the Documentation
 ---------------------